jfmaes/Ansible-Cobalt-Strike/README.md

 |cs_license | N.A | Your Cobalt-Strike License|

 ## Testing
-you can test out the role using the example playbook (will install Cobalt-Strike on localhost)
+you can test out the role using the example playbook **Don't forget to add your license to the example play** (will install Cobalt-Strike on localhost in /tmp)

 ```
 ansible-playbook example_playbook.yml
 ```